-8.22 Military use
+8.21 Military use

-- Coastal access will not compromise defence needs.
-Much land used for defence 8.22.1 purposes on the coast is excepted from the access rights under the existing CROW rules, being land regulated by byelaws under section 14 of the Military Lands Act 1892 or section 2 of the Military Lands Act 1990.
-On any other land used for defence purposes where access rights would apply on the coast, the Secretary of State may use the powers under section 28 of CROW to restrict or exclude access as necessary for the purposes of defence or national security (see section 6.6). - Nevertheless, managed public access is compatible with some types of defence 8.22.2 activity.
+8.21.1 Coastal access will not compromise defence needs.
+Much land used for defence purposes on the coast is excepted from the access rights under the existing CROW rules, being land regulated by byelaws under section 14 of the Military Lands Act 1892 or section 2 of the Military Lands Act 1990.
+On any other land used for defence purposes where access rights would apply on the coast, the Secretary of State may use the powers under CROW section 28 to restrict or exclude access as necessary for the purposes of defence or national security (see section 6.6).

+- 8.21.2 Nevertheless, managed public access is compatible with some types of defence activity.
 There is already managed access to a significant proportion of military training land on the coast, either alongside defence activities or at times when it is not in use for those purposes.
 Some of this access is provided along public rights of way which are subject to military byelaws in many cases.
-Other access opportunities may be provided with the permission of the defence authorities. - Natural England and the Ministry of Defence have agreed to work closely together to improve the current position where possible and achieve the best possible 'fit' with the Government's coastal access objectives on land used for defence purposes.
-We will discuss during the preparation of our initial proposals to the Secretary of State the best approach to trail alignment, creation of spreading room and informal management, and any requirement to use the section 28 of CROW exclusion or restriction powers.
+Other access opportunities may be provided with the permission of the defence authorities. - 8.21.3 Natural England and the Ministry of Defence have agreed to work closely together to improve the current position where possible and achieve the best possible 'fit' with the Government's coastal access objectives on land used for defence purposes.
+We will discuss during the preparation of our initial recommendations to the Secretary of State the best approach to trail alignment, creation of spreading room and informal management, and any requirement to use the section 28 exclusion or restriction powers.